Regent Street Will be Dressed in the Union Flag for the Queen’s Diamond Jubilee:

 Starting at the BBC building, north of Oxford Circus, a sea of 140 flags will lead to Piccadilly Circus before continuing down Regent Street in the south.
 Suspended from 28 crossings, each flag measures 4 x 2.5 metres in size and will create a striking backdrop to one of the world’s most famous historical shopping thoroughfares.
 Other side streets displaying Union flag buntings include Heddon Street, Swallow Street and the Regent Street Food Quarters.

-Map of London:Thoughts?
+Map of London:Any other ideas?